Dijets with a large rapidity separation in the next-to-leading order BFKL formalism for searches of large extra

 \section{Gravity in space-time with large compactified extra dimensions}

-The concept behind the ADD model which explains the observed weakness of gravity relative to other fundamental forces is simple.
-The graviton is expected to propagate through the usual $4$-dimensional space-time as well as $n_D$ extra spatial dimensions, whereas the other fundamental fields are confined to the $4$-dimensional space-time submanifold.
-The gravitational potential between two masses in the presence of $n_D$ extra dimensions behaves as:
+The concept behind the ADD model which explains the observed weakness of gravity relative to other fundamental forces is the following~\cite{Arkani-Hamed:1998jmv}: the graviton is expected to propagate through the usual four-dimensional space-time as well as $n_D$ extra spatial dimensions, whereas the other fundamental fields are confined to the four-dimensional space-time submanifold.
+The gravitational potential between two masses in the presence of $n_D$ extra dimensions behaves as

 where $M_D$ is the fundamental parameter that sets the characteristic scale of gravity in the $4+n_D$-dimensional space-time.
 If the $n_D$ extra dimensions are compactified with size $R$, this modified gravitational potential behavior can be observed only at short distances where $r\ll R$.
-At large distances $r\gg R$, the gravitational potential is expected to follow the ordinary $1/r$ behavior:
+At large distances $r\gg R$, the gravitational potential is expected to follow the ordinary $1/r$ behavior

 This immediately shows that the large magnitude of the Planck mass $M_{\mathrm{Pl}}$ is determined by the volume of the extra dimensions, such that $M_{\mathrm{Pl}}=M_D^{1 + n_D/2}R^{n_D/2}$.
-Assuming that the gravity scale $M_D$ is on the order of the electroweak scale, $m_{\mathrm{EW}}$, the required size $R$ of the extra dimensions can be determined as a function of their number $n_D$:
+Assuming that the gravity scale $M_D$ is on the order of the electroweak scale, $m_{\mathrm{EW}}$, the required size $R$ of the extra dimensions can be determined as a function of their number $n_D$